To all those that put us up, looked after us, fed us or just met us and said hello; to my friends who watched us have the time of our lives…..

 The bed in the Land Rover was a full size double with a little extra at the sides as its not like you can roll out onto the floor.
 There was a window in the way.
 So sleeping on the edge, so to speak, was easy and means it felt a lot bigger.

 We have some visitors at Xmas.
 I wonder if they want to sleep in Land Rover?

-Neill & Julie has been to: Andorra, Argentina, Australia, Austria, Bahamas, Belgium, Belize, Bermuda, Bolivia, Botswana, Brazil, Bulgaria, Canada, Chile, China, Colombia, Costa Rica, Cuba, Czech Republic, Denmark, Ecuador, Egypt, Ethiopia, France, Germany, Gibraltar, Guatemala, Honduras, Hong Kong, Hungary, India, Indonesia, Ireland, Italy, Japan, Jordan, Kenya, Lesotho, Malawi, Malaysia, Malta, Mexico, Morocco, Mozambique, Namibia, Netherlands, Nicaragua, Panama, Paraguay, Peru, Portugal, Romania, Singapore, Slovenia, South Africa, South Korea, Spain, Sudan, Switzerland, Syria, Tanzania, Thailand, Turkey, Uganda, United Arab Emirates, United Kingdom, United States, Uruguay, Vatican, Vietnam, Zambia, Zimbabwe.
+Nelly & Jelly have been to: Andorra, Argentina, Australia, Austria, Bahamas, Belgium, Belize, Bermuda, Bolivia, Botswana, Brazil, Bulgaria, Canada, Chile, China, Colombia, Costa Rica, Cuba, Czech Republic, Denmark, Ecuador, Egypt, Ethiopia, France, Germany, Gibraltar, Guatemala, Honduras, Hong Kong, Hungary, India, Indonesia, Ireland, Italy, Japan, Jordan, Kenya, Lesotho, Malawi, Malaysia, Malta, Mexico, Morocco, Mozambique, Namibia, Netherlands, Nicaragua, Panama, Paraguay, Peru, Portugal, Romania, Singapore, Slovenia, South Africa, South Korea, Spain, Sudan, Switzerland, Syria, Tanzania, Thailand, Turkey, Uganda, United Arab Emirates, United Kingdom, United States, Uruguay, Vatican, Vietnam, Zambia, Zimbabwe.
 Get your own travel map from Matador Network.